The Power Potential project

-- A commercial framework using market forces to create new services from distributed energy resources to National Grid via UK Power Networks.
+- a commercial framework using market forces to create new services from distributed energy resources to National Grid via UK Power Networks

-- In high level, the DERMS solution is envisaged to work as follows:
+The DERMS solution will work as follows:

-- Gather commercial availability, capability and costs from each DER;
+- gather commercial availability, capability and costs from each DER

-- Instruct each DER to change their set–point as required and monitor their response on the day power is required by us.
+- instruct each DER to change their set–point as required and monitor their response on the day power is required by us.